cloudoperators/greenhouse/dev-env/localenv/README.md

 - The operator deployment has a hostPath volume mount to the plugin charts directory from the `node` of the `KinD` cluster

-You would need to apply the `PluginDefinition(s)` of the chart that needs to be tested.

-However, before applying the `PluginDefinition(s)`, you need to modify the `PluginDefinition(s)` to point to a local file path.
+To test your local Chart (now mounted to the KinD cluster) with a `plugindefinition.yaml` you would need to adjust `.spec.helmChart.name` to use the local chart.

 Modify `spec.helmChart.name` to point to the local file path of the chart that needs to be tested